Closer to Heaven (musical): Other performances

 The original run of Closer to Heaven was from May 2001 to September 2001.
 This was extended to January 2002 because early performances were played to packed audiences.
 However, over the summer, audiences dwindled.
-In recent interviews, Neil Tennant has blamed this on poor marketing and bad press reviews.
+In interviews, Neil Tennant blamed this on poor marketing and bad press reviews.
 After the 11 September 2001 attacks, the Arts Theatre was worried about the continual fall of audience numbers across London and wanted a big audience puller, so Closer to Heaven closed on 13 October 2001.
 It was replaced with The Vagina Monologues.

 When Closer to Heaven opened in London, the Pet Shop Boys said that there was interest from production companies all over the world, including New York and Germany.

-On 8 May 2006, Frances Barber joined Pet Shop Boys to perform "Friendly fire" at a concert for BBC Radio 2.
+On 8 May 2006, Frances Barber joined Pet Shop Boys to perform "Friendly Fire" at a concert for BBC Radio 2.
 This was recorded and later released as the Pet Shop Boys' live album Concrete.